Top 10 Canny Alternatives in 2026 (Compared)

 Featurebase feedback management software - user feedback board and feature request interface

-What it does: Featurebase positions itself as a direct Canny alternative, offering similar features at $49/mo with free migration from Canny.
-It includes feedback boards, roadmap, changelog, and AI duplicate detection.
+What it does: Featurebase positions itself as a direct Canny alternative with free migration from Canny.
+As of 2026, it has expanded into a help-center + feedback hybrid: Free tier (1 seat, no AI), Growth $29/seat/mo, Professional $59/seat/mo, Enterprise $99/seat/mo (all annual).
+Includes feedback boards, roadmap, changelog, AI duplicate detection, and ticketing.

 Best for: Canny Migration